cerati/p2z-tests/README.md

 	c.
 The executable can be found under `bin` with the others
 3. compile option 2:
 	compile using the Makefile in the current directory:
+	(KOKKOS_ROOT needs to be set to the Kokkos root directory)

 ```shell
 $ make COMPILER=nvcc MODE=kokkosv1 INCLUDE_DATA=0